 Are rain dates scheduled?

-Open Days are rain or shine.
+Open Days take place rain or shine.
 Gardens are beautiful in the rain!
 There are no refunds.

 Are restrooms available at the garden?

 Where does my money go?

 Your Open Days admission supports the mission of the Garden Conservancy: to preserve, share, and celebrate America's garden and diverse gardening traditions for the education and inspiration of the public.
 Learn more about what the Garden Conservancy does.